Location: North 36.54400, East 029.56769 (GPS on the summit)

 Follow it (easy) to about 2500 meter of elevation.

 From here, continue up the broad and gentle ridge towards the higher peaks ahead.
 You will then

 There is a ciarned trail that ascends this bowl, heading

 more or less directly towards the summit, however, protected by cliffs.
-Turn right and ascend slightly
+Turn left and ascend slightly

 steeper a slope that connects to the top ridge.
 From here,

 follow the ridge to the summit.
 Comments: